sketchplugins/plugin-directory/README.md

 - [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
 - [Sketch Ipsum](https://github.com/sketch-hq/sketch-ipsum), by Sketch: A DataSupplier plugin that fills your text layers with random Lorem Ipsum
 - [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
-- [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Intelligencebank Assets](https://help.intelligencebank.com/hc/en-us/articles/4417559546009), by IntelligenceBank: The IntelligenceBank Assets plugin for Sketch makes it easy for designers to browse, search and insert their approved IntelligenceBank image and brand assets
-- [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
-The plugin allow to sync the artboards with the boards in one click
 - [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).
 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code